cesca2/BoardGameECommerce/README.md

-# Board Game eCommerce
+# Board Game eCommerce System

-C# .NET Razor Pages project utilising a web API designed to be an eCommerce engine to support a mock board game retail business.
+C# .NET eCommerce system incorporating an ASP.NET Core Web API designed to be an eCommerce engine to support a mock board game retail business.
+The user interface is serviced by a Razor Pages web application.

 ## Demo
 ![Demo Web Application](./demo/demo_app.gif?raw=true)